Royal Highland Fusiliers of Canada: History

-The Great War
+Great War

 The 34th Battalion, CEF, was authorized on 7 November 1914 and embarked for Britain on 23 October 1915, where it provided reinforcements to Canadian units in the field until 27 November 1916, when it was reorganized as the 34th Battalion (Boys'), CEF.
 The battalion was subsequently disbanded on 17 July 1917.

 It was recruited in Guelph, Ontario, and district and was mobilized at Guelph.
 It had one Officer Commanding, Lt.-Col. A.J.
 Oliver, who commanded the battalion from 23 October 1915 to 6 July 1916.

 The 111th Battalion (South Waterloo), CEF was authorized on 22 December 1915 and embarked for Britain on 25 September 1916 where on 13 October 1916 its personnel were absorbed by the 35th Battalion, CEF to provide reinforcements for Canadian units in the field.
 The 111th Battalion was disbanded on 21 May 1917.

 The 118th (North Waterloo) Battalion, CEF was authorized on 22 December 1915 and embarked for Britain on 22 January 1917 where on 6 February 1917, its personnel were absorbed by the 25th Reserve Battalion, CEF, to provide reinforcements for Canadian units in the field.
 The 118th Battalion was disbanded on 17 July 1917.

 The regiment perpetuates all these three battalions.

-The Second World War
+Second World War

 The Highland Light Infantry of Canada mobilized the Highland Light Infantry of Canada, CASF, for active service on 24 May 1940.
 It was redesignated as the 1st Battalion, The Highland Light Infantry of Canada, CASF, on 7 November 1940 and embarked for Britain on 20 July 1941.
 On D-Day, 6 June 1944, it landed on Juno Beach in Normandy as part of the 9th Canadian Infantry Brigade, 3rd Canadian Infantry Division, and it continued to fight in North-West Europe until the end of the war.
 The overseas battalion was disbanded on 15 January 1946.
 The regiment subsequently mobilized the 3rd Battalion, The Highland Light Infantry of Canada, Canadian Infantry Corps, Canadian Army Occupation Force on 1 June 1945 for service in Germany.
 The 3rd Battalion was disbanded on 1 May 1946.

 The Scots Fusiliers mobilized the 1st Battalion, The Scots Fusiliers, CASF, for active service on 5 March 1942.
 It served in Canada in a home defence role as part of Military District No. 2 until the battalion was disbanded on 15 October 1943.

 On D-Day, June 6, 1944, the regiment disembarking at Nan sector on Juno Beach with the rest of the 9th Brigade, the Stormont, Dundas and Glengarry Highlanders, and the North Nova Scotia Highlanders.
 These regiments were not in the first wave assault, but landed later in the morning and advanced through the lead brigades.

 The Highland Light Infantry continued to serve throughout Europe.
 From D-day to the end of war of Europe the regiment became one of the most battle hardened units in the Canadian army.

-War In Afghanistan
+War in Afghanistan

 The regiment contributed an aggregate of more than 20% of its authorized strength to the various Task Forces which served in Afghanistan between 2002 and 2014.